-❖ The West Windsor Volunteer Fire House.
-The West Windsor Volunteer Fire House is located in both the R-20A District and the R-2 District.
+The West Windsor Volunteer Fire Company No.1.
+The West Windsor Volunteer Fire Company No. 1 is located in both the R-20A District and the R-2 District.
 Both zoning districts establish "building structures and uses owned and operated by the Township of West Windsor" as a permitted use.
-While the West Windsor Volunteer Fire House is technically owned by the West Windsor Volunteer Fire Company, a planning review memorandum for an application filed in 2008 identified the use as permitted.
+While the West Windsor Volunteer Fire Company No. 1 building is technically owned by the West Windsor Volunteer Fire Company, a planning review memorandum for an application filed in 2008 identified the use as permitted.

-Overall, the West Windsor Volunteer Fire House complies to the zoning standards of both the R-20A District and the R-2 District.
-Nevertheless, the property does have three nonconforming conditions.
-These include: a side yard setback of 19 feet (whereas the R-2 District establishes a side yard setback requirement of 30 feet); a maximum improvement coverage of approximately 30.8% (whereas both the R-20A District and the R-2 District establish a maximum improvement coverage of 20%); and a height of 37 feet (whereas both the R-20A District and the R-2 District establish a maximum linear height dimension of 35 feet).
+Overall, the West Windsor Volunteer Fire Company No. 1 complies to the zoning standards of both the R-20A District and the R-2 District.
+Nevertheless, the property has three nonconforming conditions.
+These include: a side yard setback of 19 feet (whereas the R-2 District establishes a side yard setback requirement of 30 feet); a maximum improvement coverage of approximately 30.8% (whereas both the R-20A District and the R-2 District establish a maximum improvement coverage of 20%); and a height of 37 feet (whereas both the R-20A District and the R-2 District establish a maximum inprovement coverage of 35 feet).

-❖ Dutch Neck Veterans Park.
-Dutch Neck Veterans Park, which is comprised of three separate lots, is located entirely in the R-20 District which establishes "building structures and uses owned and operated by the Township of West Windsor" as a permitted use.
+Dutch Neck Veterans Park.
+Dutch Neck Veterans Park is comprised of three separate lots and is located entirely in the R-20 District which establishes "building structures and uses owned and operated by the Township of West Windsor" as a permitted use.
 Nevertheless, none of the lots which comprise Dutch Neck Park have a conforming lot size nor a conforming lot width.